SergeyFM/SergeyFM/README.md

 ## ☀️ Hi!
 I'm Sergey Svistunov.

 👔 I work in IT Presales.
-I started as a Sysadmin, then worked as a Project manager, Business Analyst, and continued as a Presale - POS terminals, payment software and related services.
-I've been researching, building and selling IT solutions all my life!
+I started as a Sysadmin, then worked as a Project manager, Business Analyst, and continued in Presales - POS terminals, payment software and related services.
+I've been researching, building and selling complex solutions all my life!
 <br>
 <br>
 💻 After years of working in so many very different companies and environments, around 2020 I decided to improve my skills in more technical areas.
 I've always wanted and actually did write programms.
 QuickBasic was my best friend at school.